-Intangible assets mainly comprise of software, copy rights and trademarks.
+Intangible assets mainly comprise of softwares, copyrights and trademarks.
 Intangible assets are recorded at cost less accumulated amortization with no residual value.
-Amortization is computed using the straight-line method over the estimated useful lives of the assets.
+Amortization is computed using the straight-line method over the estimated useful lives of the intangible assets, generally ten years for trademarks and major accounting and ERP software, three years for other software, and three to ten years for copyrights.